 Utica College is a leader in producing outstanding nurses who impact the profession through their confidence, strong leadership, critical thinking skills, and overall industry knowledge.

-As well as being compassionate, patient, and caring, as a nurse you also need to be able to demonstrate leadership skills from the start of your career.
+As well as being compassionate, patient, and caring, a nurse needs to demonstrate leadership skills from the start of their career.
 Today’s healthcare environment is in a state of flux, which makes planning ahead difficult.
 However, the right leadership qualities can help you respond to the many challenges and opportunities you will face.
 With the right skills and knowledge, you can take your career to the next level.
 Here is a list of qualities to help you get the most from your profession.

 - A global perspective or mindset

 Understanding and embracing cultural diversity is a critical skill needed when working in any community.
-In the context of healthcare, a global perspective will help nurse leaders to respond effectively to worldwide healthcare trends and adapt them to their work on a national, regional and local level.
-It is by working together and sharing technologies, strategies and successes worldwide that we can begin to address global healthcare issues.
+In healthcare, a global perspective will help nurse leaders respond effectively to worldwide healthcare trends and adapt them to their work on a national, regional, and local level.
+By working together and sharing technologies, strategies, and successes worldwide, we can address global healthcare issues.

 - A working knowledge of technology

-In order to operate an efficient healthcare service, you need to support it with the right technology.
-Electronic health records (EHRs) clinical decision support (CDS) and biometrics support daily processes and interactions in healthcare as well as impacting the collection and use of healthcare data.
-It is expected that by 2020 these technologies will be commonplace, so arming yourself with the appropriate technical knowledge now will stand you in good stead for the future.
+To operate an efficient healthcare service, you need to support it with the right technology.
+Electronic health records (EHR), clinical decision support (CDS), and biometrics support daily processes and interactions in healthcare and impact the collection and use of healthcare data.
+These technologies have rapidly become common in all medical facilities, so arming yourself with the appropriate technical knowledge now positions you in good stead for future advancement.

 - Expert decision-making skills